begolu2/rktik-thesis/01_introduction.md

 The content on reddit.com is almost text-only.
 If a link submission points at an image, a small preview is displayed next to the submission’s title, while links to other content are never rendered inline.

 **Email**

+Available since: ~ 1971 ^[As the email protocol evolved over time from non-networked messaging protocols, there is no specific point in time from which on email was generally available.
+In 1971 the first networked electronic mail system for ARPANET was standardized (@[Crocker1982]).]
+Monthly active users: > 2 billion ^[It is difficult to estimate the number of people who actively use email because of the large number of email service providers.
+The market research firm Radicati estimated a number of 2.6 billion active email users in  2015 (@Radicati2011).]
+Website: none

 Email is a protocol for distributing messages from an author to one or many recipients.
 While Rktik, Facebook and Reddit are offered by their respective providers, Email is a *method* of message delivery that is implemented by many service providers worldwide, while still allowing all users to exchange messages with each other.
 Email messages may also contain any number of media attachments.